dce/davideisinger.com/content/elsewhere/simple-commit-linting-for-issue-number-in-github-actions/index.md

 ------------------------------------------------------------------------

-So there you have it: simple GitHub Actions commit linting in most of Viget\'s favorite languages (try as I might, I could not figure out how to do this in [Elixir](https://elixir-lang.org/), at least not in a concise way).
+So there you have it: simple GitHub Actions commit linting in most of Viget's favorite languages (try as I might, I could not figure out how to do this in [Elixir](https://elixir-lang.org/), at least not in a concise way).
 As I said up front, writing good tickets and then referencing them in commit messages so that they can easily be surfaced with `git blame` pays **huge** dividends over the life of a codebase.
-If you\'re not already in the habit of doing this, well, the best time to start was `Initial commit`, but the second best time is today.
+If you're not already in the habit of doing this, well, the best time to start was `Initial commit`, but the second best time is today.